tpowa/Archboot/usr/share/archboot/docs/Readme.txt

 Supported boot modes of Archboot media:
 - It supports BIOS booting with syslinux.
-- It supports UEFI booting with gummiboot and EFISTUB, for booting LTS kernels with efilinux-efi.
+- It supports UEFI booting with gummiboot and EFISTUB.
 - It supports Secure Boot with prebootloader.
 - It supports grub(2)'s iso loopback support. variables used (below for example):